dhruvdcoder/xlm-core/wiki/LLMs.md

 # Initializing large models
-Above we have discussed how to skip init ops to make the model creation faster.
-But this will not reduce the temporary CPU memory usage because the weights will first be loaded into the CPU memory and then moved to the GPU memory.
+Above we have discussed how to skip init ops (`skip_init_weights`) to make model creation faster, and how `init_dtype` lowers peak CPU memory during **inference** construction when set in configs that go through `load_model_for_inference`.
+Neither removes the cost of reading weights from disk into CPU RAM before they can be moved or sharded to GPUs.

 Following are some lightning native solutions:
 1. https://github.com/Lightning-AI/pytorch-lightning/pull/18385